compare

 - Your clients already have an EHR, or do not need one from you, and want a billing-only relationship

-- You are leaving a per-provider system and want pricing that falls as your book grows
+- You are leaving a per-provider system and want cost that tracks claim volume instead of headcount

 Choose Tebra if the practice expects a single vendor for clinical and billing